Public Holidays in Dominican Republic 2026 – National, Catholic & Cultural Days

 Frequently Asked Questions (FAQs)

-How many public holidays does the Dominican Republic have in 2025?
+How many public holidays does the Dominican Republic have?

-The country observes 13 national public holidays in 2025.
+The Dominican Republic observes around 13 national public holidays each year.

 Are Easter Sunday and Holy Week holidays?

-Good Friday and Easter Monday are official public holidays; Easter Sunday is commonly observed by churches but may not always be a non-working day for all sectors.
+Good Friday and Easter Monday are official public holidays; Easter Sunday is commonly observed by churches but may not always be a non-working day.

 Is Restoration Day always August 16?